drfuzzi/INF2009_SoundAnalytics/README_V2.md

 ## 4. Edge Computing Module: Performance Benchmarking

 Edge computing requires balancing audio quality with CPU load.
-This exercise compares the "cost" of different sample rates.
+This exercise compares the "cost" of different sample rates by measuring the execution time and data overhead.

 **Exercise: Latency Test**